ThiliC/Information-Security/h5 Uryyb, Greb!.md

 - Many people reuse the same passwords in multiple accounts which easily leads to attacks. if one site/account fets hacked, the attackers can use the password to log into all the accounts.
 But password manager helps to create unique, strong passwords for each service, reducing the risk.

--Brute fore attack - trying many combinations to guess a password.
+- Brute fore attack - trying many combinations to guess a password.
 By using the password manager, users make brute forcing extremly difficult.
 It can give passwords over 12 characters.

 - Phishing protections.- When using a password manager prevents the "auto fill" loging informations.
 - Password Leaks and Data Breaches - Attackers might try your stolen password elsewhere.
 Since password managers encourages unique passwords for each service, a breach at one site won’t affect others.